jesucarr/tokenbucket/README.md

 <a name="module_tokenbucket--TokenBucket#removeTokens"></a>
 #### tokenBucket.removeTokens(tokensToRemove) ⇒ <code>[Promise](https://github.com/petkaantonov/bluebird)</code>
 Remove the requested number of tokens.
 If the bucket (and any parent buckets) contains enough tokens this will happen immediately.
 Otherwise, it will wait to get enough tokens.
+Operational errors will be returned with the following `name` property, so they can be handled accordingly:
+- `'NotEnoughSize'` - The requested tokens are greater than the bucket size.
+- `'NoInfinityRemoval'` - It is not possible to remove infinite tokens, because even if the bucket has infinite size, the `tokensLeft` would be indeterminant.
+- `'ExceedsMaxWait'` - The time we need to wait to be able to remove the tokens requested exceed the time set in `maxWait` configuration (parent or child).

 **Kind**: instance method of <code>[TokenBucket](#exp_module_tokenbucket--TokenBucket)</code>
 **Returns**: <code>[Promise](https://github.com/petkaantonov/bluebird)</code> - On success the promise will be resolved with the remaining tokens number, taking into account the parent if it has it.
 On error will be rejected with an `Error`.
-Operational errors will be returned with the following `name` property, so they can be handled accordingly:
-* `'NotEnoughSize'` - The requested tokens are greater than the bucket size.
-* `'NoInfinityRemoval'` - It is not possible to remove infinite tokens, because even if the bucket has infinite size, the `tokensLeft` would be indeterminant.
-* `'ExceedsMaxWait'` - The time we need to wait to be able to remove the tokens requested exceed the time set in `maxWait` configuration (parent or child).
 **Fulfil**: <code>Number</code> - the remaining tokens number
 **Reject**: <code>Error</code>